berkeley-stat243/stat243-fall-2019/section/09/py_vs_R.md

 ----------

-1) Separate into groups of 3 or 4
+1) Separate into groups of (ideally) 3 or (if necessary) 4
-    - Make sure there is no more than 1 person with Python experience in each group
+    - Make sure there is no more than 1 person with extensive Python experience in each group
 2) Everyone needs to create a new folder in their github repository, `section09`
     - It must be called exactly this, or else we can't find it later
 3) Groups should try to answer every question below.
 There are 2 ways to go about this: